nnienaber2/conduct/user-agreement.md

 You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that Era of Health (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases Era of Health of all liability); and (3) provides to you all reasonable assistance, at your expense.

-## O. Changes to These Terms
+## O. Changes to this User Agreement
 **Short version**
-*We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
-So while we may modify this agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them.*

-We reserve the right, at our sole discretion, to amend this User Agreement at any time and will update this User Agreement in the event of any such amendments.
-We will notify our Users of material changes to this Agreement, such as price changes, at least 30 days prior to the change taking effect by posting a notice on our Website.
-For non-material modifications, your continued use of the Website constitutes an agreement to our revisions of this User Agreement.

-We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.

-## P. Changes to this Agreement

-We've opened this Agreement up for you to amend and contribute to.
+*We've opened this Agreement up for you to amend and contribute to.
 We want you to see its historic revision and contribute to it future revision via a repository.
 We take our relationship with you very serious and want to display nurture trust through transparency.
 By seeing the past revision you can see our progression of thought over time.
 By allowing you to post suggestions we are enlisting your help to make improvements to this Agreement in conjunction with our ever-changing world.
+We will notify users of any changes that affect your rights and give you time to adjust to them.
+For non-material modifications, your continued use of the Website constitutes an agreement to our revisions of this User Agreement.*

 This Agreement is open to the public domain under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 This means we give you permission to copy and re-use this Agreement with our permission.
 No questions asked.
 Note that CC0-1.0 does not grant any trademark permissions.